Classification of materials with phonon angular momentum and microscopic origin of angular momentum: Symmetry

-The product $\cal{P T}$ is the only symmetry of the crystal that leaves $\bm{q}$ unchanged at a generic non-symmetric point of the Brillouin zone.
-Therefore, from Eq.~\eqref{eq:pt} it follows that if and only if ${\cal PT}$ is a symmetry, a phonon at such $\bm{q}$ will have a zero angular momentum (assuming there are no accidental symmetries in the system).
+The product $\cal{P T}$ is the only operation of the crystal that leaves $\bm{q}$ unchanged at a generic non-symmetric point of the Brillouin zone.
+Therefore, from Eq.~\eqref{eq:pt} it follows that if and only if ${\cal PT}$ is a symmetry, a phonon at such $\bm{q}$ will have a zero angular momentum.

-As mentioned earlier, we are considering here $\bm q$-points away from high-symmetry points, lines, or planes of the Brillouin zone.
-One could construct a phonon with angular momentum at high-symmetry points in a much wider range of materials, even those with $\cal{P T}$ symmetry.
-As a simple example, graphene\cite{Tatsumi2018} has degenerate phonons at $\bm{q}=\bm{0}$ and one can find a basis in which these phonons have non-zero angular momentum at.
-Furthermore, as we are focusing here only on phonons with a well defined $\bm q$-point, it is worth mentioning that in any system, regardless of its symmetries, one can construct a pattern of atomic displacements with angular momentum by taking a linear combination of phonons at $\bm q$ and $-\bm q$.
+As mentioned earlier, in the derivation above, we are considering $\bm q$-points away from high-symmetry points, lines, or planes of the Brillouin zone.
+This is a crucial assumption here, as this guarantees that the phonon under consideration is non-degenerate.
+Otherwise, if we had a pair of degenerate modes, then the operations $\cal{P}$, $\cal{T}$, or $\cal{P T}$ could transform one degenerate phonon mode into another and the analysis above would not hold.
+Therefore, one can construct a phonon with angular momentum at high-symmetry points in a much wider range of materials, even those with $\cal{P T}$ symmetry.
+As a simple example, graphene\cite{Tatsumi2018} has degenerate phonons at $\bm{q}=\bm{0}$ and one can find a basis in the degenerate subspace of phonons in which individual phonon modes have non-zero angular momentum.
+Furthermore, it is worth mentioning that in any system, regardless of its symmetries, one can construct a pattern of atomic displacements with angular momentum by taking a linear combination of phonons at $\bm q$ and $-\bm q$.
+In this work we are specifically focusing only on atomic displacements (phonons) that are characterized by a single $\bm q$-point in the Brillouin zone.